GenieTim/OneDriveStreamer/README.md

 ## How to Use

-Currently, this is not a perfectly polished product
-It runs, and you can install it from the Microsoft store, [here](https://www.microsoft.com/en-us/p/onedrivestreamer/9ngfvc3zsf4k?activetab=pivot:overviewtab&cid=gihub).
+You can install it from the Microsoft store, [here](https://www.microsoft.com/en-us/p/onedrivestreamer/9ngfvc3zsf4k?activetab=pivot:overviewtab&cid=gihub).

 [![English badge](https://developer.microsoft.com/store/badges/images/English_get-it-from-MS.png)](//www.microsoft.com/store/apps/9NGFVC3ZSF4K?cid=storebadge_github&ocid=badge)

-## How it Works
+## What Works

 First, after installing the App, you log in with your Microsoft/OneDrive account.
 Then, you get a list of your files.
 Feel free to click through until you find the movie you want to watch.